Gabbi Kosmidis

-Gabbi Kosmidis is an actor, known for their on camera and voice over work, particularly the parts of Gracie in Night of the Zoopocalypse and Isabel Armstrong in Unicorn Academy.
+Gabbi Kosmidis is a Greek/Canadian actor, known for their on camera and voice over work, particularly the parts of Caroline Stewart in Fellow Travelers (miniseries), Gracie in Night of the Zoopocalypse and Isabel Armstrong in Unicorn Academy.

 Biography

 Kosmidis was raised in Greece and grew up in Saronida.
 They came to Canada when they were 10 and moved to Toronto to pursue acting, graduating from Humber College's theatre arts program.

-They are part of the LGBTQIA2 community and identify as nonbinary and pansexual.
+They are part of the LGBTQIA2 community and identify as nonbinary.